jkstill/oracle-demos/select-vs-assign/README.md

 Not only would the difference in performance be discernable, but extra resources would be consumed, which would not available for other processes.

+The next time you are writing some PL/SQL, be sure to look at it with a critical eye toward the impact it will have on system performance.

 ## Scripts